-Tokophobia is a specific phobia of childbirth ie an overwhelming, debilitating fear of childbirth, which can be so intense that pregnancy and/or childbirth is avoided.
+Tokophobia is a specific phobia of childbirth i.e. an overwhelming, debilitating fear of childbirth, which can be so intense that pregnancy and/or childbirth is avoided.

-Postnatal Depression (PND) and Anxiety
+Postnatal depression (PND) and Anxiety

 PND is a type of mood disorder which is usually accompanied by increased anxiety.
-It can range from mild to severe and occur any time from pregnancy up to the second year following birth.
+It can range from mild to severe and occur any time from pregnancy up to 2 years following birth.
 Sometimes anxiety can be the dominant symptom.